Matrix concentration inequalities and efficiency of random universal sets of quantum gates: Comparison of bounds

 \section{Comparison of bounds}

-In this section we use numerical results to compare derived bounds for various values of $t$ (Fig. \ref{fig:t5_50_500}), $d$ (Fig. \ref{fig:d2_4_8}) and $\mc{S}$ (Fig. \ref{fig:S_10_100_1000}).
+In this section we use numerical results to compare derived bounds for various values of $t$ (Fig. \ref{fig:t5_50_500}), $d$ (Fig. \ref{fig:d2_4_8}) and $\mc{S}$ (Fig. \ref{fig:S_10_100_1000} and Fig. \ref{fig:S_10_100_1000_same_sizes}).
 Throughout this section we will use the following convention: \begin{itemize} \item Bounds using Theorem \ref{th:bernstein_bound} will be called Bernstein bounds and symmetric Bernstein bounds.
-They will be plotted with a dashed yellow line and a solid yellow line respectively. \item Bounds using Theorem \ref{th:master_bound} will be called master bounds and they will be plotted with a dashed blue line. \item Bounds using Theorem \ref{th:symmetric_master_bound} will be called symmetric master bounds and they will be plotted with a solid blue line. \item Bounds using Theorem \ref{th:simplified_master_bound} will be called simplified symmetric master bound and they will be plotted with solid orange line with crosses. \end{itemize}
+They will be plotted with a dashed yellow line and a solid yellow line respectively. \item Bounds using Theorem \ref{th:master_bound} will be called master bounds and they will be plotted with a dashed blue line. \item Bounds using Theorem \ref{th:symmetric_master_bound} will be called symmetric master bounds and they will be plotted with a solid blue line. \item Bounds using Theorem \ref{th:simplified_master_bound} will be called simplified symmetric master bound and they will be plotted with solid orange line with crosses. \end{itemize} We assume that gate-sets are $(c \cdot t)$-random with $c$ chosen in such a way that the Theorems mentioned above can be applied to $\delta(\nu_\mathcal{S}, t)$, that is:

-First conclusion from Figures \ref{fig:t5_50_500}, \ref{fig:d2_4_8} and \ref{fig:S_10_100_1000} is that the master bound is the tightest both in Haar random and in symmetric Haar random case.
-Its lead over the Bernstein bound gets more pronounced with bigger $t$ and $d$ and small $\mc{S}$.
-Next note that simplified symmetric master bound is almost identical with symmetric master bound what implies that our guess in derivation of Theorem \ref{th:simplified_master_bound} was very close to optimal, even for small $t$.
+First conclusion from Figures \ref{fig:t5_50_500}, \ref{fig:d2_4_8}, \ref{fig:S_10_100_1000} and \ref{fig:S_10_100_1000_same_sizes} is that the (symmetric) master bound is tighter than the (symmetric) Bernstein bound.
+The difference gets more pronounced with bigger $t$ and $d$ and smaller $\mc{S}$.
+Next, note that simplified symmetric master bound is almost identical with symmetric master bound what implies that our guess in derivation of Theorem \ref{th:simplified_master_bound} was very close to optimal, even for small $t$.
 This can be explained by the fact that the functions under the infimum from \eqref{eq:master_bessels} have the derivatives very close to zero in a quite wide interval near the minimum (see Fig. \ref{fig:master_bound_functions}).
 Thus the range of close to optimal guesses for infimum is quite wide as well.